himotoyoshi/carray/examples/c-extensions/README.md

 that carry outer state (= configurable scales, running counters, PROJ-style transformations).

+### `cslab/` — `ca_call_cslab_*` / `ca_call_cslab_*_r` (chunked slab family)

+The chunked counterpart of `cfunc`.
+Where `ca_call_cfunc_N` hands the author one cell, `ca_call_cslab_N` hands it one chunk: `base` / `stride` per operand, a cell count, and the chunk's slice of the iteration mask.
+The arity does not appear in the callback signature — the operands arrive through `base` — so one typedef (`ca_cslab_t` / `ca_cslab_r_t`) serves every arity.

+Two things follow, and they are the same thing seen from two sides:

+- **memory** — a non-alias INPUT is re-gathered into a ~32KB arena scratch per chunk rather than materialised whole, so the input memory peak stops scaling with the operand.  `cfunc` is the whole-buffer caller (`ca_sweep_acquire` `xmalloc`s `elements * bytes` per non-alias INPUT).
+- **speed** — the indirect call is paid once per chunk instead of once per cell, so the author's inner loop is one the compiler can vectorise.
+  Measured on `out = a + b * 2.0` over 4M doubles with entity operands:
+  0.32 ns/element against 0.99 for the per-cell form, and 1.69 for the
+  array expression.

+A masked cell is the author's to skip: a slab cannot leave a hole, so the engine hands the mask over rather than skipping the cell for you.

+`ca_call_cslab_M_N` / `_r` are the typed dispatchers, the same convenience the cfunc family has: declare the data types the callback works in and get a freshly allocated output back, instead of supplying one and matching dtypes by hand.
+This is where chunking pays most, and not by coincidence — coercion is what the layer is for, and `rb_ca_wrap_readonly` implements it as a lazy readonly cast view, which is never attach-alias.
+Declaring `CA_DOUBLE` over an int32 array is therefore the ordinary use of the typed layer *and* exactly the operand kind the whole-buffer path copies whole: measured over 4M cells, 4.0 ms chunked against 9.2 ms per-cell, with a 32KB scratch instead of a 32MB converted copy.

+`example.rb` also prints which INPUT kinds actually take the gather path, and what that costs.
+It is not a uniform win — a `reverse` view is cheaper to move in one `ca_xfer_all` than in 977 `ca_xfer_stride` calls, so it runs slower chunked, while a gather view runs three times faster chunked (the scratch stays hot).
+Chunking buys a bounded memory peak; it buys speed only where the per-chunk gather is not the dominant cost.

 ## Why these live outside `ext/`

 The macros and helpers demonstrated here have **no internal consumers**